The Evans Family

 COLLEGE, CAMBRIDGE, February 10, 1793.

-- A little before I had received your mamma's letter, a bird of the air
+little before I had received your mamma's letter, a bird of the air had

-song.
-But I flatter myself that ere you have received this scrawl of
+But I flatter myself that ere you have received this scrawl of mine, by

-mine, by care and attention you will have lured back the rosy-lipped
+care and attention you will have lured back the rosy-lipped fugitive,

-fugitive, Health.
-I know of no misfortune so little susceptible of
+Health.
+I know of no misfortune so little susceptible of consolation as

-consolation as sickness: it is indeed easy to offer comfort, when we
+sickness: it is indeed easy to offer comfort, when we ourselves are well;

-all our philosophy vanishes, and nothing remains to be seen.
-I speak of
+philosophy vanishes, and nothing remains to be seen.
+I speak of myself,

-myself, but a mere sensitive animal, with little wisdom and no
+but a mere sensitive animal, with little wisdom and no patience.
+Yet if

 O